-LinkedIn allows you to move a cold unaware prospect to a warm lead by utilizing it’s search, follow, and comment capabilities.
+Using a LinkedIn sales process allows you to move a cold unaware prospect to a warm lead by utilizing it’s search, follow, and comment capabilities.
 As it is focused on business, most people are open to real conversations if approached in a genuine manner.

 No one wants to be hit with a sales pitch before they’ve finished reading ‘hello X’.
 You don’t like that approach, so don’t use it on your prospects or you will lose the change to move them to warm lead and real opportunity.

 Think of your connection request as your first contact or ‘touch’ with your prospect and then move it forward over the following weeks.
 You can use a schedule like this example: